Waiting for a Star to Fall: Release and reception

 Merrill and Rubicam decided to record the song themselves for their second album Reel Life.
 Released as a single on June 10, 1988, it became a hit in the United States, reaching number one on the Billboard Adult Contemporary chart and number five on the Billboard Hot 100.
-Issued in the United Kingdom on November 14, 1988, the song reached number nine on the UK Singles Chart during January 1989, having entered the chart in December 1988.
+Issued in the United Kingdom on November 14, 1988, the song reached number nine on the UK Singles Chart in January 1989, having entered the chart in December 1988.
 It remains their sole top-40 hit in the UK.
 The song also reached number 35 on Australia's ARIA Singles Chart in April 1989.
 After the song was used as the closing theme to the 1990 movie Three Men and a Little Lady, the single was re-released with a new picture sleeve featuring the actors of the film.
 The re-release peaked at number 76 in the UK.

 Johnny Loftus of AllMusic remarked that the song was "just a classic", and that "the urgency as it drives toward its chorus is a clinic for durable songwriting."